firefly-iii/docs/docs/docs/how-to/firefly-iii/features/search.md

 ## A basic search

-Simply type in a word (or words), and Firefly III will search in the descriptions of transactions for what you're looking for.
+Enter a word (or words), and Firefly III will search in the descriptions of transactions for what you're looking for.

 ![A basic search](../../../images/how-to/firefly-iii/features/search-basic.png)